elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

 > A DNS Caching Server (frequently called a Resolver) obtains information from another server (a Zone Master) in response to a host query and then saves (caches) the data locally.
 On a second or subsequent request for the same data the Caching Server (Resolver) will respond with its locally stored data (the cache) until the time-to-live (TTL) value of the response expires, at which time the server will refresh the data from the zone master.
 >
-> If the caching server (resolver) obtains its data directly from a zone master it will respond as &#8216;authoritative&#8217;, if the data is supplied from its cache the response is &#8216;non-authoritative&#8217;.
+> If the caching server (resolver) obtains its data directly from a zone master it will respond as 'authoritative', if the data is supplied from its cache the response is 'non-authoritative'.
 >
-> The default BIND behaviour is to cache and this is associated with the recursion parameter (the default is &#8216;**recursion yes**&#8216;).
+> The default BIND behaviour is to cache and this is associated with the recursion parameter (the default is '**recursion yes**').
 There are many configuration examples which show caching behaviour being defined using a type hint statement in a zone declaration.
 These configurations confuse two distinct but related functions.
-If a server is going to provide caching services then it must support recursive queries and recursive queries need access to the root servers which is provided via the &#8216;type hint&#8217; statement.
+If a server is going to provide caching services then it must support recursive queries and recursive queries need access to the root servers which is provided via the 'type hint' statement.
 >
 > A caching server will typically have a **named.conf** file which includes the following fragment:
 >